2025–26 Duke Blue Devils men's basketball team

+The Blue Devils finished the regular season 29–2 overall and 17–1 in ACC play to finish as regular season champions, successfully defending their title from the previous year.
+As the top seed in the 2026 ACC tournament, they earned a double-bye into the quarterfinals, where they defeated eight-seed Florida State by one point.
+They advanced over fifth seed Clemson in the semifinals.
+They successfully defended their tournament title by defeating second seed and tenth-ranked Virginia in the final, 74–70.
+The Blue Devils earned the ACC's automatic bid to the NCAA tournament and were the one-seed, and top overall tournament seed.
+They were placed in the East region.
+They defeated sixteen-seed Siena in the first round despite trailing in the second half.
+They defeated nine-seed TCU in the second round 81–58 to advance to the Sweet 16.
+There they defeated five-seed and tenth-ranked St. John's 80–75.
+Their tournament run ended against second-seed and seventh-ranked UConn in the Elite Eight on a 35 foot shot by UConn with just 0.4 seconds left, completing a 19 point comeback for the Huskies.
+The Blue Devils finished with a final record of 35–3.

 Previous season

 The Blue Devils finished the 2024–25 season and in ACC play to finish in first place.
 As the first seed in the ACC Tournament, held at the Spectrum Center in Charlotte, North Carolina, they earned a bye to the quarterfinals and beat Georgia Tech, 78–70, to advance to the semifinals.
-There, they would defeat North Carolina, 74–71 to advance to the championship game, where they would defeat Louisville, 73–62, to win the tournament championship.
+There, they defeated North Carolina, 74–71 to advance to the championship game, where they defeated Louisville, 73–62, to win the tournament championship.
 The championship was their 23rd conference tournament victory in program history.
 As a result, they received the conference's automatic bid to the NCAA tournament as the No. 1 seed in the East region.
-There they would defeat Mount St. Mary's, 93–49, in the first round, Baylor, 89–66, in the second round, Arizona, 100–93, in the Sweet Sixteen, and Alabama, 85–65, in the Elite Eight to advance to their first Final Four since the 2021–22 season.
+There, they defeated Mount St. Mary's, 93–49, in the first round, Baylor, 89–66, in the second round, Arizona, 100–93, in the Sweet Sixteen, and Alabama, 85–65, in the Elite Eight to advance to their first Final Four since the 2021–22 season.
 In the Final Four, despite leading for nearly the entire game, they ultimately lost to Houston, 70–67, ending their chance at a sixth national championship.

+Season

+The team concluded an undefeated home season, its third of four seasons under Jon Scheyer.
+It ended the season with 32 consecutive home wins.